Nootropics are amazing for productivity--but did you know that some of them can also help us get a restful nights’ sleep?

 L-Theanine also helps calm you down for a restful night’s sleep by regulating the excitatory neurotransmitters in the brain and regulating stress levels.
 Animal research suggests that L-Theanine increases the levels of glycine and GABA in the brain and causes a sense of relaxation.

-L-Theanine won’t make you drowsy, but it will help calm your mind enough that you can prepare your mind to unwind before bed.
+L-Theanine won’t make you drowsy, but it will promote relaxation so your mind is quiet enough that you can prepare your mind to unwind before bed.

 One of the best things about L-Theanine is that it is a GRAS substance (Generally Recognized as Safe) and it won’t cause brain fog the next day.